sithmel/iter-duct/README.md

 * an array of functions like above
 * a string containing '.': This is replaced by the segment passThrough (it returns the same iterable it got as input)
 * a string containing a path expression (the same used by lodash get): This maps the async iterable in input, extracting a field from it
 * an object with a segment for each value: this clones the iterable in input and run the iterable through each segment.
-Then it maps the result using the same keys of the object
+Then it maps the result using the same keys of the object.
+This is called "multiplex"

+Multiplex is a special segment that combines different segments and zip the results together.
+You can use it to return a sequence of arrays that implements multiple segments:

 ```js
 const it = require('iter-tools/es2018')